marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 * Presentation: Introduction to RMarkdown, code chunks, formatting, and knitting
 * Laptops out:
     * create and compare rmd files
-    * Insert comments into the code chunks and in the text
+    * insert comments into the code chunks and in the text

 ### Tuesday, 15 February 2022 (7.1): Part 2